jagadeeshwaran001/student-microservice/README.md

   postgres_data:

 ```
-- Please un the all 4 service.
+- Please run the all 4 service.
 - You can import the `nector.postman_collection.json` file into `postman` to test the Api.